zikpefu/paintbynumbers/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 # Overall
- The goal of this project is to create an extension that will allow the user to paint sections of the picture by numbers.
+ The goal of this project is to create a web application that will allow the user to paint sections of the picture by numbers.
 # Goals
-* Create a extension for Google Chrome that will allow users to access the application*  Have difficulties of painting: (children vs adult)
+* Create a web application in Asp.Net Core MVC that will allow users to register and access the application*  Have difficulties of painting: (children vs adult)
 * Have either a daily painting canvas or the user can pick
 * Optional statistics to show the user how fast and accurate they completed all sections of the image
 * Potential move to firefox and other browsing applications